Life on the Trail

 My fellow cowboys and me

-Have traveled many a mile
+Have travelled many a mile

 Throughout our lifetimes